The application window for Class 43 is now open! Applications will be accepted through April 30, 2020.

 The Application, Essay Questions, and Self-evaluation can be completed online.
 The Employer Release will need to be filled out by your employer.
 FOUR online reference forms are required for each candidate.
-Please mail or email your resume and a signed Memorandum of Understanding to the AgForestry Office.
+Please upload, mail or email your resume and a signed Memorandum of Understanding to the AgForestry Office.
 All materials are kept confidential.

 - Must have lived or worked in Washington for at least one year.